philbowles/h4plugins/docs/h4gm.md

 You should also read [Things vs Switches](things.md) which explains how some of the above strategies can be autmatically tied/bound/linked to predefined output actions.
 In it you will find how to use these variants of the above, each of which send an ON or OFF command to a linked output handler

+* AnalogThresholdThing - binds a AnalogThreshold input to a BinarySwitch or UPNPSwitch output
 * DebouncedThing - binds a Debounced input to a BinarySwitch or UPNPSwitch output
 * EncoderThing - binds a Encoder input to a BinarySwitch or UPNPSwitch output
 * LatchingThing - binds a Latching input to a BinarySwitch or UPNPSwitch output